Cong continues attack on LDF govt over M M Mani's remarks | Politics

 These issues should not be hidden or discussed behind closed doors, she said.

-These issues need to be openly discussed and debated and that would be the only way to ensure more women representation in parties as well as the State assembly, she further said.
+These issues need to be openly discussed and debated and that would be the only way to ensure more representation of women in parties as well as the State Assembly, she further said.

 Speaking to reporters at the national capital, Sudhakaran also criticised CPI's alleged lack of support to Annie Raja, saying it was disgraceful that the Left party was not supporting her.